Skip to content

 OAuth 2.1Bearer tokenThird-party integrations, MCP1 hour (refreshable)

-All three are sent the same way:
+Both are sent the same way:

 http